Hack Green Secret Nuclear Bunker: History

 A ground-controlled interception (GCI) radar station was added.

 In the 1950s, the site was modernised as part of the ROTOR project.
 This included the provision of a substantial semi-sunk reinforced concrete bunker or blockhouse (type R6).

 The station, officially designated RAF Hack Green, was also known as Mersey Radar.
 It provided an air traffic control service to military aircraft crossing civil airspace.

 The site was abandoned and remained derelict for many years until taken over by the Home Office.
 The R6 bunker was then rebuilt as a Regional Government Headquarters (RGHQs) – one of a network of 17 such sites throughout the UK – designed to enable the government to continue in the aftermath of a major nuclear attack on the UK.

-In about 1992, following the end of the Cold War, the Home Office abandoned its network of RGHQs and sold many of the sites.
+Around 1992, following the end of the Cold War, the Home Office abandoned its network of RGHQs and sold many of the sites.
 The Hack Green Bunker was purchased by a private company and subsequently opened to the public in 1998 as a museum with a Cold War theme.